-The fear of falling was assessed using the FES-I, which was a significant factor in this study.
-The results indicated that 87.3% of patients experienced a high fear of falling, with this percentage rising to 96.0% among those who had experienced falls.
-In elderly individuals, particularly those who have suffered a stroke, the sensory, motor, and balance systems are often weakened, leading to an increased fear of falling as well as a higher incidence of falls.
-Research shows that 32-66% of stroke patients report a fear of falling, while 26-73% have experienced at least one fall within six months following their stroke.
-This relationship is bidirectional; falls can exacerbate the fear of falling, and conversely, fear of falling is a risk factor for actual falls.
-Our study demonstrated that fear of falling was strongly associated with the risk of falling in both univariate (OR = 1.140; p < 0.001) and multivariate (OR: 1.100; p = 0.026) analyses.
+Fear of falling emerged as a critical psychological factor in this study.
+According to the FES-I assessment, 87.3% of all participants reported a high level of fear, with the rate rising to 96.0% among those who had previously fallen.
+This fear may initiate a negative feedback loop-limiting mobility, increasing dependence, and ultimately elevating the risk of subsequent falls.
+Both univariate (OR = 1.140, p < 0.001) and multivariate (OR = 1.100, p = 0.026) analyses confirmed fear of falling as an independent risk factor.
 These findings are consistent with research by Delbaere et al, which identified fear of falling as an independent risk factor for falls among the elderly.7 Fear of falling hinders rehabilitation, reduces mobility and flexibility, and limits the ability to function independently.
-Additionally, it increases anxiety and depression, severely affecting the quality of life for stroke patients.
-In clinical practice, evaluating the fear of falling is crucial for enhancing comprehensive interventions.
+Additionally, it increases anxiety and depression, severely affecting the quality of life for stroke patients.8 In clinical practice, evaluating the fear of falling is crucial for enhancing comprehensive interventions.
 It helps break the vicious cycle, reduce anxiety, promote community reintegration, and improve the patient's quality of life.